John Dickinson Stationery: History

 John Dickinson began his business life as a stationer in the City of London in 1804.
 But around 1802 he had already started to experiment with papermaking machinery and obtained a first patent for cutting paper in 1807.
 Two years later Dickinson patented a new continuous mechanized papermaking process.
 In the same year he gained financial backing from George Longman, whose family controlled the Longman publishing firm, and formed a new company, called Longman & Dickinson.
 In addition a considerable sum of money was borrowed from the printer and MP Andrew Strahan (1749–1831).

-Dickinson bought his first paper mill at Apsley, Hertfordshire (a former flour mill) in 1809, and a second nearby (Nash Mill, formerly a mediaeval corn-mill) in 1811; both took water from the Grand Junction Canal (opened in 1800 and now part of the Grand Union Canal) which also provided transport for materials and product.
+Dickinson bought his first paper mill at Apsley, Hertfordshire (Apsley Mill, a former flour mill) in 1809, and a second nearby (Nash Mill, formerly a mediaeval corn-mill) in 1811; both took water from the Grand Junction Canal (opened in 1800 and joined the Grand Union Canal) which also provided transport for materials and product.
 Between 1828 and 1830 he built a third mill at Croxley, also on the canal.

-The mill-house at Nash Mill, called Nash House, became the family home of Dickinson and his new wife Ann (née Grover), whose father Harry Grover supported this business development through his Hemel Hempstead Bank (now part of Lloyds Bank) in Hemel Hempstead.
+The mill-house at Nash Mill, called Nash House, became the family home of Dickinson and his new wife Ann (née Grover), whose father Harry Grover supported this business development through his Hemel Hempstead Bank (later part of Lloyds Bank) in Hemel Hempstead.
 Soon Nash Mills was renowned for its production of tough thin paper for Samuel Bagster's "Pocket Reference Bible".
 A major fire in 1813 was a setback, but, being covered by insurance, enabled redevelopment towards large scale production.

 Later in the 19th century, Sir John Evans and his son Lewis Evans (whose elder brother was the archaeologist Sir Arthur Evans) both managed the company.
 After John Evans had given up his partnership in the company in 1885, it was formally incorporated as John Dickinson & Co.
 Limited the following year, with a capital of £500,000.
 At the same time, the company started to concentrate more on the stationery side of the business, since papermaking was no longer profitable.
 The Apsley plant was reconstructed and concentrated on making envelopes, while paper production was transferred to the more modern Croxley Mill.

 John Dickinson & Co.
 Ltd had their own engineering department at Nash Mills until 1888, when it was gradually transferred to Apsley Mill; by 1903 the department was merely a repair shop.
 At the end of the 19th century, Nash Mill, which was small and had a reputation for independence, experienced a drop in profitability.
 Continuous minor changes were implemented until 1926, when it was expanded, remodelled and refurbished.
 The Lion Brand was adopted as the company logo in 1910.
-Subsidiaries were then formed in thirteen countries including South Africa, Australia and New Zealand.